cjshelton/blog/_posts/2019-01-31-creating-the-blog.md

 - Support for Markdown and automatic conversion to HTML.
 - Support for SASS and minification out-of-the-box.
 - Front Matter to set page variables and metadata.
-- Support for Liquid templating to programmtically set page content.
+- Support for Liquid templating to programmatically set page content.
 - Layouts and Includes to avoid page duplication and promote a modular page structure.
 - It is CLI-driven making it easy to create custom scripts and automate your workflow.